Party: this is a person who is part of the lawsuit either because he is suing or being sued.

 Privacy: See definition of “sealing.”
 Much of the information the debt collector will seek from you in discovery is sensitive and private.
 If you do not get the record “sealed” this information will be available to the public.
 To do this you will need a “Protective Order.”

-Pro se: Literally, by yourself.
+Pro se: Literally, for yourself.
 This means you represent yourself rather than hiring a lawyer to do it, and the rules permit you to do for yourself anything a lawyer could do.
 A warning, though: when they say for “yourself,” they literally mean – you.
 A non-lawyer cannot address the court (speak to the judge, sign a pleading, etc.) for anyone other than himself or herself – a parent cannot speak for a child, a wife cannot speak for a husband (even if both are being sued), and a business owner cannot (in any situation of which I am aware except personal corporations) speak for a corporation or partnership.
 There are rare exceptions to these rules.

 Process: A legal “process” is the use of the formal powers of the judicial system.
 In plain English, that means that one side is using the court against the other.
 A complaint or petition is a classic kind of process, but a subpoena is also a form of “process.”
 For purposes of this handbook, process is the petition or summons that goes with the petition.